Move

 What causes a lack of motivation?

-As a health adviser, I’m aware that a lot of people struggle with motivation to either start or keep exercising.
-Here are some of the reasons why you might be finding it hard to be active.
+As a health adviser, I’m aware that a lot of people struggle with motivation to exercise.
+There are lot of reasons why you might be finding it hard to be active.

-But, getting more exercise can help boost our mood, and feel less stressed.
-So below are my top tips for getting moving again.
+But, getting more exercise can help boost our mood, and may make us feel less stressed.
+Below are my top tips for getting moving again.

 How do I get motivated to exercise?